During pregnancy, the busy placenta produces a hormone called relaxin that helps your whole body physically become a bit looser.

 - Q What are Braxton Hicks contractions?

-- Q How can I cope with shortness of breath during pregnancy?
+- Q How can I combat hot flashes during pregnancy?

 - Q Can yoga help with pregnancy discomfort?